TheNullParty/The-Null-Party/README.md

 * The Null Party represents its voters and non voters everywhyere.

-* The Null Party proposes that all tax payers get a reciept for paying taxes broken down into understandable sections to show how the money is spent
+* The Null Party proposes that all tax payers get a reciept for paying taxes broken down into understandable sections to show how the money is spent.

 * The Null Party aims to provide financial transparency for tax payers, in order to help identify non essential and wasteful services.